macCesar/imgconvert-cli/readme.md

 - `-v, --version`: (Optional) Display the version of the module.
 - `-H, --help`: (Optional) Show the help message with usage instructions.

-Certainly!
-Let's integrate the examples for changing the width and height into the list, and update the "How It Works" section to include resizing functionality.

 ### Examples

 1. **Compress a Single Image Without Changing Format**